Energetic closure of the spatially resolved global food system: Methods

-We formulate a similar concept of food energy conservation, specifically accounting for utilization through the human food supply, processing, and feed data, and collect other SUA (Supply Utilization Accounts) variables such as Other Uses, Feed, Seed, Waste, Processing, Stocks, into a single scale factor used to match production energy with consumption energy.
-We use the term production to refer to edible animals or plant matter entering the global system (including crop growth, livestock growth, and processed food production), and consumption to refer to the edible plant and animal matter leaving the system (including food that is lost, wasted, utilized, metabolized by humans, or by animals).
+Equation \ref{eq:my_balance} is analogous to the supply-utilization mass balance equation \ref{eq:fbs_supply_util}.
+Other Utilization and Loss ($OUL$) is a flex variable used to balance the rest of the data in equation \ref{eq:my_balance}, and represents the FBS columns $Seed$, $Losses$, $Other$ $Uses$, $Tourist$ $consumption$, and $Residuals$.
+We use the term production to refer to edible animals or plant matter entering the global system (including crop growth, livestock growth, and processed food production), and utilization to refer to the edible plant and animal matter leaving the system (including food that is lost, wasted, used as biofuel, or else metabolized by humans or by animals).
 This choice is motivated by simplicity and data availability.
 Since alternative surrogate grid data exist (such as alternative cropland maps) and new datasets may become available, in principle, the other food balance sheet elements could be disaggregated and distributed onto the grid.
 Our approach builds off previous studies (e.g., \cite{Cassidy_2013}), and helps address problems with the SUA methodology, including sometimes heterogeneous national reporting methodologies\cite{FAO_SUA}.
-Our dataset satisfies the following equation: where $Utilization$ $and$ $Loss$ is used to balance the rest of the data in the equation, and has physical interpretation as data represented by FBS columns $Seed$, $Losses$, $Other$ $Uses$, $Tourist$ $consumption$, and $Residuals$.